sahilinx/AWS-CLF-C02-Practice-Exam-Portal-Containerized/README.md

-# ☁️ CLF-C02 Practice Exam Portal — Containerized Edition
+# ☁️ CLF-C02 Practice Exam Portal — Containerized

 A fully containerized online exam portal for AWS CLF-C02 certification practice.
 This is a migration of an AWS-native serverless architecture to a container-based